AOD Support Staff I Registered MC CCR

 - Completed modules 1 and 2 of ASAM

 - Understanding of harm reduction (non-abstinence) approach with participant substance use

-- Willing to work with substance abuse clients who may have concerns with mental health, LGBTQ and/or HIV/AIDS
+- Willing to work with substance abuse clients, mental health, LGBTQ and HIV/AIDS

 Volunteers of America is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex including sexual orientation and gender identity, national origin, disability, protected Veteran Status, or any other characteristic protected by applicable federal, state, or local law